 The University of Redlands women's volleyball team hosted the No. 15 University of La Verne in Saturday afternoon's home and Southern California Intercollegiate Athletic Conference (SCIAC) opener in Currier Gym.
-The Bulldogs came out firing on all cylinders in an impressive first set but could not sustain that momentum and subsequently loss in four, 25-22, 19-25, 16-25, 17-25.
+The Bulldogs came out firing on all cylinders in an impressive first set but could not sustain that momentum and subsequently lost in four, 25-22, 19-25, 16-25, 17-25.

 With sophomore setter Emily Marty (Chula Vista, CA) serving to start the match, the Bulldogs put up a pair of points off kills by freshman middle hitter Hannah Lanyon (San Diego, CA) and sophomore right-side hitter Megan Houston (Normandy Park, WA).
 Redlands stretched its lead to 10-3 with quality rallies ending in its favor, as Houston, sophomore middle hitter Sofia Olsson (Cupertino, CA), and freshman right-side hitter Marlena Ramanis (Walnut Creek, CA) knocked down kills.
 Junior setter Jackie Andrade (Seattle, WA) served as the Maroon and Gray's ball-distributor and also contributed a service ace during this spurt.